Ashvala/Ashvala/README.md

 ### Hello, I am Ashvala Vinay!

-I am a researcher, musician and engineer currently pursuing a PhD in Music Technology at Georgia Institute of Technology.
+I am a researcher, musician and engineer with a PhD in Music Technology at Georgia Institute of Technology.

 My pinned repos show off some of what I work on - Audio Quality analysis, Deep Learning problems, designing apps that explore sound synthesis and music perfomance.